Dean M. Gillespie: Personal life

 He married Lillie Baldwin on January 29, 1908, in Golden, Colorado.
 They had two daughters.
 One of his daughters, Ruth Gillespie, was an attorney in Denver.
 Lillie died in 1941.

 He had the world's largest collection of meteorites and often gave talks about meteorites.

+Death and burial

 He checked himself into Johns Hopkins Hospital while on a business trip and died of a heart attack on February 2, 1949, in Baltimore, Maryland.
 He was interred in Fairmount Cemetery, Denver, Colorado.